BareBones-RPG/BareBones-RPG.github.io/README.md

 BareBones uses **Boost and Burden** .

-- Boost is a +1 point die towards the attribute, increasing the number of dice that can be rolled on that turn.
+- A Boost is a +1 die towards the attribute, increasing the number of dice that can be rolled on that turn.
-- A Burden imposes a -1 penalty die on a player's roll, depending on what they are wearing or facing a creature's ability.
+- A Burden imposes a -1 penalty die on a player's roll, depending on what they are wearing and facing a creature's abilities.

 ### Two-Weapon Fighter Rules:

 A player who creates a two-weapon fighter will follow the Burden rule.
-The dominant hand will always roll with all attributes with no Burden.
-When attacking with the non-dominant hand, the player will roll with a Burden, losing 1 point from their MIGHT or INSIGHT if they use a small-range weapon on each hand.
+- The dominant hand will always roll with all attributes with no Burden.
+- When attacking with the non-dominant hand, the player will roll with a Burden for their non-dominant hand attack, this can be MIGHT or INSIGHT depending on the type of weapon.

 ## Burn Mechanic